hannorein/rebound/README.md

 #### Available modules

 REBOUND is extremely modular.
 You have the choice between different gravity, collision, boundary and integration modules.
 It is also possible to implement completely new modules with minimal effort.
 Modules are chosen by setting up symbolic links in the Makefile.
 There is no need to run a configure script.
-For example, the Makefile might create a link `gravity.c` that points to one of the gravity modules, `gravity_tree.c`.
+For example, the Makefile might create a link `gravity.c` that points to one of the gravity modules, say `gravity_tree.c`.
 This tells the code to use a tree code to do the gravity calculation.

 This setup allows you to work on multiple projects at the same time using different modules.
 When switching to another problem, nothing has to be set-up and the problem can by compiled by simply typing `make` in the corresponding directory (see below).

+The following sections list the available modules that come with REBOUND.

 ##### Gravity